-Vegetarian Pear Walnut Oregon Blue Cheese Quiche: The bottom of this quiche is a pear-onion jam layer and then filled with sautéed pears, toasted walnuts, and Oregon Blue Cheese.
-A perfect fall quiche.
+This Vegetarian Pear Walnut Oregon Blue Cheese Quiche has a pear-onion jam layer topped with sautéed pears, toasted walnuts, and Blue Cheese.

 I love quiche for entertaining.

 It’s incredibly versatile and you can quickly throw one together.

 I often create quiches based on leftovers or randoms in the fridge.

 How BBQ Pulled Pork Quiche happened as well.